The Leadership & Theology Training programme is made up of three key components:

 Interactive sessions and open forums to discuss leadership issues with experienced leaders in Catalyst and elsewhere in Newfrontiers.

 To discuss the issues raised in the sessions and help develop your skills as a leader.
+Guidelines and questions for how this works can be found here.

 We are privileged to have a phenomenal selection of leaders providing the teaching on the Leadership Training programme.
 Below are the main contributors: